cboveda/ProjectYOMI/readme.md

 #### Project Structure

-General assets are grouped by asset type, while context specific assets are grouped by context.
+General assets are grouped by asset type, while context-specific assets are grouped by context.

 ```C#
 Assets